Early Cancellations and the CPA: Landlord vs Tenant.

-The Consumer Protection Act (CPA) was referred to as a backup to this theory and word on the street was that tenants could cancel their leases without paying any outstanding rent, as well as no obligation to continue the full term of the lease.
+The Consumer Protection Act (CPA) was referred to as a backup to this theory and the word on the street was that tenants can cancel their leases without paying any outstanding rent and have no obligation to continue the full term of the lease.

 Section 14 of the CPA states that the consumer (in this case the tenant) may cancel the agreement “despite any provision of the consumer agreement to the contrary”.
 Therefore, the tenant can cancel a lease agreement even if an early cancellation is stipulated as not allowed within the lease agreement.
 However, the tenant can only cancel the lease agreement on the expiry date of the 20 business day notice period that must be given by the tenant to the landlord of such an early cancellation.